Reporting fare complaints to the Industry Portal

 Who can I contact if I have any problems reporting information?

-You can call the Industry Contact Centre on 131 727, Monday to Friday, between 8am – 5pm
+You can call the Industry Contact Centre on 131 727.

 What happens once I have reported the details into the Industry Portal?

-The Commission will review the reported details and decide if further investigation is required.
+The Commission will review the reported details and determine if further investigation is needed.
 If no further investigation is required, the case will be closed.

 What happens if the Commission isn’t satisfied with the response or outcome?

-The Commission will advise you that the investigation or outcome is not sufficient and that further information or actions are required before the case can be closed.
+The Commission will inform you that the investigation or outcome is insufficient and that additional information or actions are required before the case can be closed.

 What happens if I don’t report the required information to the Industry Portal?